Sajidali001/chat-ncp-proxy-server/DEPLOYMENT_GUIDE.md

 You now have a fully deployed Chat NCP Proxy Server with automatic update capabilities.
 The setup includes:

 - Secure deployment on your VPS
-- GitHub hosting for version control
+- GitHub hosting for version control at https://github.com/Sajidali001/chat-ncp-proxy-server
 - Automatic updates through GitHub Actions or cron jobs
 - Production-ready configuration with PM2 process management
 - SSL encryption with Let's Encrypt